himkt/dotfiles/README.md

 If you don't have `brew`, you have to run `make brew` in advance.

-- `make brew_cui` and `make brew_cli` builds some essential softwares for me.
+- `make brew-base`: install essential tools
-- `make brew_gui` is only available on macOS, which builds GUI applications.
+- `make brew-gui`: install GUI apps for macOS